Access and participation partnerships

 Read more about Graeae theatre

-We work with Deafinitely theatre, a D/deaf and disabled theatre company.
-RADA collaborates on Deafinitely theatre's Hub - theatre training course for emerging deaf, hard of hearing and hearing artists to gain structured, accessible, professional theatre training, with the aim of equipping participants for mainstream arts employment.
+We work with Deafinitely theatre, a Deaf and disabled theatre company.
+RADA collaborates on Deafinitely theatre's Hub - theatre training course for emerging Deaf, hard of hearing and hearing artists to gain structured, accessible, professional theatre training, with the aim of equipping participants for mainstream arts employment.

 We are committed to providing access for young people from working class backgrounds.
 We have partnered with Open Door, offering tickets for shows and auditions to young people who are part of the Open Door scheme.

 RADA, Theatre Peckham, Guildhall School of Music and Drama and Young and Talented have teamed up to create a course for young people to explore drama school training.
 The course is for young actors aged 17-23 who want to develop their acting techniques and find out more about RADA and full-time drama training.
 The course opens access to RADA and provides training and workshops in voice, text and movement and provides workshops in audition monologue techniques.